usmonaliyev99/laravel-redis-auth/README.md

 ```

 You can check token's ability with `check` function of `App/Models/User` class in your Controllers.
+If user does not have a ability, `check` function throw `Illuminate/Http/Exceptions/HttpResponseException`.

 ```bash
 Auth::user()->check('users.add', "If you want to change error message!");